thesuhas/thesuhas/README.md

 * Built the PID Controller and a path-planning algorithm.
 * Implemented a CNN to detect cracks in buildings.
 * Also built the master node used for synchronisation of various functions.

+## Projects:

+### CoVaccine
+* A Flutter-Based Decentralised Android App that automates the entire CoWIN Vaccine Booking Process.
+* Books an appointment in pincodes near the user's location, allows customising Vaccine and Fee Type preferences.
+* Can download Vaccine and Appointment Slip